 This website highlights FWI’s Families for Orphans program, which promotes family-based care for orphans, including domestic and international adoption and supports “substitute family care” projects in Kenya and Mozambique.

-This site provides information and helpful tools to implement “Seven Days of Nothing,” to help individuals understand at a deeper level how many of the world’s orphans and vulnerable children live, while helping them to do something about it.
-Participants (individuals, families, businesses, schools, church congregations, etc.) choose to sacrifice certain things and to live as close as possible to the way many orphans in the world do for at least a week.
-Participants may choose to do without modern conveniences and nonessential items, such as desserts or entertainment, or to forego eating at restaurants, or to ride a bike instead of driving.
-At the end of the week, participants calculate how much they have saved by sacrificing and contribute that amount to help an orphan or a vulnerable child somewhere.
+This site provides information and helpful tools to implement “Seven Days of Nothing” to help individuals understand at a deeper level how many of the world’s orphans and vulnerable children live, while helping them to do something about it.
+Participants (individuals, families, businesses, schools, church congregations, etc.) choose to sacrifice certain things and live as closely as possible to the way many orphans do for at least a week.
+Participants may live without modern conveniences and nonessential items, such as desserts or entertainment, or to forego eating at restaurants, or to ride a bike instead of driving.
+Then participants calculate how much they have saved and contribute that amount to help an orphan or a vulnerable child.

 This site promotes our family defense handbook, Stand for the Family: A Call to Responsible Citizens Everywhere, by FWI president Sharon Slater and our “I Stand for the Family” petition that individuals can sign or download and distribute to individuals, groups, churches and other organizations in their communities.
 This petition is used to show policymakers around the world that there is strong and growing support for the family and family values.